j-a-w-r/jawr-main-repo/jawr/jawr-core/src/site/markdown/docs/variant_bundle.md

 The Variant resolver is responsible for the default variant strategy.
-This means that the variant resolver is responsible to define what is the value to use if the variant doesn't exists in the VariantSet.
+This means that the variant resolver is responsible to define what is the value to use if the variant doesn't exist in the VariantSet.
 If the VariantResolver doesn't find a suitable variant, it **must** returns the default variant.